TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

 # Deep Linking

 ```
-	NB: The SSO and Deep Linking API's do not form part of the general TASS API framework.
+	NB: Deep Linking API does not form part of the general TASS API framework.
-	As such, they do not rquire the Encrypted Tokenisation outlined in the API Introduction
+	As such, it does not rquire the Encrypted Tokenisation outlined in the API Introduction
 ```

 **Examples**